 The Advisers do not control the investments or operations of the Portfolio Funds.
 A Portfolio Fund Manager may employ investment strategies that differ from its past practices and are not fully disclosed to the Advisers and that involve risks that are not anticipated by the Advisers.
 Some Portfolio Fund Managers may have a limited operating history, and some may have limited experience in executing one or more investment strategies to be employed for a Portfolio Fund.
-Furthermore, there is no guarantee that the information given to the Administrator and reports given to the Advisers with respect to the Fund Investments will not be fraudulent, inaccurate or incomplete.
+Furthermore, there is no guarantee that the information given to the Advisers with respect to the Fund Investments will not be fraudulent, inaccurate or incomplete.